eliasnijs/trie-exploration/PLSREADME.txt

 - The syntax style followed is outlined in `STYLEGUIDE.txt`.
 There is an editorconfig file present at '/.editorconfig'
 - There are bunch of files included in 'src/base/', these are the files I use in every c project.
-Not all of them necessarily used.
+Not all of them are necessarily used.

 Notes on the folder setup